qwe638853/GasPass/README.md

 Alternatively, users can directly bridge funds using Avail Nexus SDK, performing a one-time cross-chain gas transfer from their own wallet.

 5. Gas Top-Up
-On the destination chain, bridged stablecoins are swapped into native gas (via relayer or Alchemy Gas Manager) and credited to the Target Wallet.
+On the destination chain, bridged stablecoins are swapped into native gas and credited to the Target Wallet.

 ---
 ##  Features